Frikallo/Frikallo.github.io/content/contributors/_index.md

 ---
 title: "Contributors"
-description: A listing of AetherAI projects.
+description: A listing of AetherAI members and contributors.
 ---